tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 * Both filter and bias must be static (use `kTfLiteMmapRo` allocation type).
 * Fused `NONE`, `RELU`, `RELU_N1_TO_1`, and `RELU6` activations are supported, but fused `TANH` and `SIGN_BIT` activations are not.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) input and output are not supported.

 ### `HARD_SWISH`

 * Inputs and outputs must be in 32-bit floating-point format.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and output are not supported.

 ### `LOGISTIC`

 * Inputs and outputs must be in 32-bit floating-point format.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and output are not supported.

 ### `MAX_POOL_2D`